This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 Intestinal worms, like hookworms and roundworms, can cause a delay in growth if the infestation is severe enough.

 These parasites are common in the US and aren’t exclusive to neglected or yard dogs.
-All pet owners should keep an eye out for signs like an unhealthy coat, diarrhea, a bulging tummy, and a small build despite a huge appetite – although worms may cause no visible symptoms.
+All pet owners should keep an eye out for symptoms such as an unhealthy coat, diarrhea, a bulging tummy, and a small build despite a huge appetite – although worms may cause no visible symptoms.

-Fortunately, once worm treatment has been completed, your puppy’s body will resume normal growth.
+Fortunately, once worm treatment has been completed, your puppy’s body will resume their natural growth.

 Spaying & Neutering

-Many people think an early spay or neuter stops a puppy’s growth early due to differences in hormone production.
-In reality, the age of spaying and neutering usually doesn’t have a big effect on growth.
+A common misconception is that an early spay or neuter stops a puppy’s growth early due to differences in hormone production.
+In reality, the age of spaying and neutering usually doesn’t greatly affect growth.

-There is some evidence that early alteration (before 16 weeks) can delay the closure of growth plates, however, causing the dog to grow for longer than they otherwise would.
-This height difference may not be obvious, but can potentially cause joint problems later in life.
+However, there is some evidence that early alteration (before 16 weeks) can delay the closure of growth plates, causing the dog to grow for longer than they otherwise would.
+This height difference may not be obvious, but it can potentially cause joint problems later in life.

 Other Considerations